kfrp/post-apocalypse/README.md

-# post-apocalypse
+### Post-apocalypse as Premise
-Data set and process documents of cultural studies / digital humanities research paper on Post Apocalypse in US cinema
+Data set and process documents of cultural studies / digital humanities research paper on the post-apocalyptic imagination in US cinema